-This example details the design of a high-frequency switching-regulator design using ceramic output capacitors.
+This example details the design of a high-frequency switching regulator using ceramic output capacitors.
 To start the design process, it is necessary to know a few parameters.
-Determination of these parameters is typically at the system level.
-For this example, start with the following known parameters:
+Determination of these parameters typically occurs at the system level.
+For this example, we start with the following known parameters: